Living Benefits

 Disability Insurance

-- SOLO Loan Insurance covers your clients' personal and business loans and provides a monthly benefit of up to $3,000 without proof of income.
+- SOLO Loan Insurance covers your clientsâ personal and business loans, and provides a monthly benefit of up to $10,000, depending on their occupation class.

 Health Insurance